 that danced in the powder room and—

-the mirror handed me two more—
+the sink handed me two more—

 returned for cocktails and discreetly

 tried to hide my boxer’s mouth

 And then I struggled to ignore